nus-cs2030/1920-s2/contents/textbook/lecture02/summary/chapter-summary.md

 "Bottom up testing" is recommended; start with zero-dependency classes and move up the ladder.
 But in order to do so, you need to structure your code to be hierarchical and not cyclical.

+To add on, to better ensure immutability, an attribute/ variable should be declared as **final** such that the value cannot be modified after initialisation.

+For example, the mutation of this.x = 100 within a method of the same class will be prevented when the keyword **final** is used, adhering to the concept of immutability.
+Also, if the access modifier used is "protected" instead of "private", other classes within the same package will not be able to modify the attributes/variables declared as **final**.

 Fascinating new concept of static "factory" methods.
 If we want to check for the validity of the arguments to a constructor before actually deciding whether to make a class or not, we can do the following :